 In order to comply with regulations, companies using reprocessor and exporter companies must produce approved evidence of compliance, in the form of electronic Packaging Waste Recovery Notes (ePRNs) and electronic Packaging Waste Export Recovery Notes (ePERNs).
 These can only be obtained from accredited companies.

 A public register of accredited exporters and reprocessors is available to help you locate an operator.

-For more help, advice or information on any aspect of packaging waste regulations, please contact us.
+For more help, advice or information on any aspect of packaging waste regulations, please use our online form to contact us.